What to Do with...

 Have you ever wondered where all the unwanted books go?

 At Ohio University, they're given to the Campus Recycling team at the Ridges, who then gather up all the books collected and donates them to Better World Books , an international nonprofit organization that has the mission of world literacy.
-Better World Books carries out these books and sends them to places in need, or they determine the resale value and use the money earned to further promote literacy compaigns around the world.
-Campus Recycling is given the option of receiving a small rebate which goes to the Athens city library, Friends of the Library.
+Better World Books carries out these books and sends them to places in need, or they determine the resale value and use the money earned to further promote literacy campaigns around the world.

 Out of all the books that are delivered to Campus Recycling, 95% are donated and the other 5% are recycled.
-Last year, Ohio University donated approximately 64 tons of books to Better World Books.
-The books come from various departments and faculty, professors, and administrators, who can easily put in a work order form to have Campus Recycling pick up the books.
-Athens community members can simply drop their unwanted books at Building 34 of the Ridges from 8:00am - 5:00pm on Mondays through Fridays.
-Unfortunately, students don't have a definite way of donating books, but it is currently Bobcats Recycle Student Organization's initiative to create a book recycling station so that it could be more convenient for everyone to recycle or donate books.
+In 2019, Ohio University donated approximately 54.7 tons to Better World Books.
+Athens community members can simply drop their unwanted books at Building 34 of the Ridges from 8:30am - 4:00pm, Mondays through Fridays.

 In Other News...